dart-lang/site-www/src/null-safety/migration-guide.md

 ### Package version

-Update the version of the package to a new major version to indicate a breaking change.
-If your package is already at 1.0.0 or greater, increase the major version, for example from `2.3.2` to `3.0.0`.
-If your package hasn't reached 1.0.0 yet, _either_ increase the minor version _or_ update the version to 1.0.0.
+Update the version of the package to indicate a breaking change:

+* If your package is already at 1.0.0 or greater, increase the major version.
+  For example, if the previous version is `2.3.2`, the new version is `3.0.0`.

+* If your package hasn't reached 1.0.0 yet,
+  _either_ increase the minor version _or_ update the version to 1.0.0.
+  For example, if the previous version is `0.3.2`, the new version is either `0.4.0` or `1.0.0`.

 Because null safety has a stable API as of **TODO: beta SDK version**, you can publish new stable versions of your package before null safety is